 Notice that the positions you have asked the dog to enter the water are not on any angles, but the exits are.
 Keep his entries square to the pond for this drill.
-Also notice that on the return he has only been presented with one visible shoreline.
-Now you will ask him to start returning to
+Also notice that on the return he

 DO NOT THROW ANY BUMPERS FROM POSITIONS I-L